viamrobotics/docs/docs/get-started/drive-rover.md

 {{% /tab %}}
 {{% tab name="TypeScript" %}}

-Underneath the `main` function, add the following function that initializes your rover base client and drives it in a square.
+Above the `main` function, add the following function that initializes your rover base client and drives it in a square.

 On the Try Viam rental rovers, the default base name is `viam_base`.
 If you have a different base name, update the name in your code.